ajay-k-sundaram/DSA_With_Python/Memories and Storages in Computer/Memories In Computers.md

+## Memory

-It is used to store Data and the data is stored by splitting up the memory as bits or binary digits which are called as cells.
+Memory is used to store Data and the data is stored by splitting up the memory as bits or binary digits which are called as cells.
 Each cell has a unique address.

 ## Units of Memory